 - Castle Wackersberg (German: “brave castle”?
 English: “wack” - ”very bad; not of good quality”)

 - Castle Verscheidenburg, Verscheiden family (German: “to die castle”, “to die” family [sic])

 One of the most prevalent issues with Swankest’s writing is its mind-numbing verbosity.
 It’s especially exemplified in his lengthy public announcements, but obviously it also found its way into his creative output.

-Mods written by Swankest are characterised by long speeches as well as frequent and lengthy notes:
+Mods written by Swankest are characterized by long speeches as well as frequent and lengthy notes:

 Really my only complaint is some plain characters, (some too long) dialogues and the occasional low quality voice acting. – KiraImmortal, “Castle Wackersberg” review excerpt

 The story was ok.
 I like some parts of the story but some texts were too long for my taste.. also I sometimes like the explanation but sometimes it is too much.
 I mean sometimes I felt like I will see a note where you will learn how much hair Niklas had on his head. – LesDespeeados, “Castle Wackersberg” review excerpt

 |Swankest writing (artist’s rendition)|